When I first heard about oil pulling, I was intrigued by the concept. This is an account of my 14-day experiment with the practice.

-Coconut oilcomes as a solid.
-One has the option of chewing it until it is warm and liquid, or heating it briefly in the microwave.
+Coconut oil comes as a solid.
+You can either chew it until it becomes a liquid or heat it briefly in the microwave.
 Fifteen seconds in a shot glass in the microwave oven was enough to liquefy my ¾ tablespoon shot.

-It tasted like coconut cream pie and was much thinner than the olive was.
+It tasted like coconut cream pie and was much thinner than the olive oil was.
 This made the swishing job less tiring and more pleasant overall.
-Coconut oil is preferred by many for its flavor as well as its many medicinal benefits.
+Coconut oil is preferred by many because of its flavor as well as its many medicinal benefits.
 In fact, 50% of the fat in coconut oil is comprised of lauric acid, a potent antimicrobial.
 Lauric acid inhibits the Streptococcus mutans that cause tooth decay.
-Coconut also contains vitamins A, E, and K as well as possessing anti-inflammatory properties.
+Coconut oil also contains vitamins A, E, and K as well as possesses anti-inflammatory properties.

 This time when I spit, it was gratifyingly cloudy.
 Success at last.

 My teeth were definitely whiter after three days.
-At 50 years of age, with 35 of those years spent smoking, my teeth had developed a yellowish tinge around the edges.
+At age 50, with 35 of those years spent smoking, my teeth had developed a yellowish tinge around the edges.
 The yellowing was gone, and my teeth appeared glossier.